Nine scholars emerge at the completion of UB’s first Summer Scholars Program

 The program concluded with the 2017 UB Summer Scholars Symposium, held at Littlefield Recital Hall in the Arnold Bernhard Center.
 Keynote Speaker Adam Pérez ’10, who received his B. Sc. in Biology with a minor in Chemistry at UB and went on to obtain his Ph.D. in Biochemistry, Microbiology and Molecular Biology at the Pennsylvania State University, shared how his journey from a Kohl’s cashier to a budding UB scientist unfolded.

-As Pérez shared in his Spotlight On profile, “My research interests began in chemistry, at a part-time job on campus.
+As Pérez shared in his Spotlight On the profile, “My research interests began in chemistry, at a part-time job on campus.
 In my first semester at UB, I realized I needed money to buy pizza [and coffee], but my part-time job at Kohl’s wasn’t enough to cover these expenses.
-I looked into opportunities to work on campus in between classes, and inquired about becoming a technician to one of my chemistry professors.
+I looked into opportunities to work on campus in between classes and inquired about becoming a technician to one of my chemistry professors.
 That’s when my research interests ignited.”

 Currently, Pérez is a postdoctoral researcher at the University of Louisville working in the Dr. John P. Wise Laboratory of Genetic and Environmental Toxicology — a connection he originally made at UB through Dr. Spiros Katsifis.